 Interviewer: When you decided to start looking for a partner, what were some of your criteria?

 White: We wanted to make sure we chose a partner that had a bench so we wouldn’t have to worry about their ability to maintain that talent.
-If we could find a partner who could handle the day-to-day administration tasks as well as security and disaster recovery, our people could focus more on business-based projects.
+We needed a partner who could handle the day-to-day administration tasks.
+We also needed a security and disaster recovery partner.
+With this support, our people could focus more on business-based projects.
 As I also mentioned, we needed someone who could do this remotely.
-We’re in rural Indiana, and we knew we probably wouldn’t find a local partner.
+We’re located in rural Indiana, and we knew we probably wouldn’t find a local partner.

-In general, we looked for a partner that could provide us the broadest range of services for a competitive cost, but we really wanted someone who we were comfortable working with because we needed this relationship to be long-term.
+In general, we looked for a partner that could provide us the broadest range of services for a competitive cost.
+We really wanted someone who we were comfortable working with because we needed this relationship to be long-term.

 We felt that with Connectria.
 They were easy to work with, and it was easy to understand what was covered and what wasn’t.
-If we do something that’s out of scope, we understand that the partner needs to charge for that, but with some companies, it was just unclear what was covered and what wasn’t.
+If we do something that’s out of scope, we understand that the partner needs to charge for that.
+However, with some companies, it was just unclear what was covered and what wasn’t.
 In these types of relationships, there is a risk of being nickel and dimed, and we didn’t want to experience that.
-We also felt really good about the process that Connectria followed to onboard our organization, and so far, we’ve found the No Jerks branding to be true.
+We also felt really good about the process that Connectria followed to onboard our organization.
+So far, we’ve also found the No Jerks philosophy to be true.

 Interviewer: How long have you been working with Connectria now, and what’s the working relationship with them like?

 White: We’ve been working with them since 2013.
-We have routine, monthly meetings where we make sure everybody is on the same page.
-Our account manager will fire off a report of everything that has happened over the month, and we’ll review that during the meeting.
+We have a routine, monthly meeting where we make sure everybody is on the same page.
+Our account manager will fire off a report of everything that has happened over the month which we’ll review.

 I feel like Connectria has also embraced our commitment to continuous improvement.
 When an issue crops up, we work together to make sure it doesn’t happen again.
 Connectria has always been proactive, too, recommending things that could make our environment better and more in line with our goals.